 Have you ever looked at an article and thought, “if only I’d known then what I know now, I could SEO that page right to the top of Google“?
 The great thing about SEO is that it’s never too late.

-Every few months, I use Google analytics to tell me which pages are not performing well.
-This could be low traffic, high bounce rate, low conversions, whatever.
+Every few months, I use Google Analytics to tell me which pages are not performing well.
+This could be low traffic, high bounce rate, low conversions, or whatever.
 If there is content on your site that is not contributing to organic search traffic or revenue, then either improve it or get rid of it.

-Re-optimizing content for SEO is easier than writing that content in the first place, because you have the benefit of hindsight.
+Re-optimizing content for SEO is easier than writing that content in the first place because you have the benefit of hindsight.
 In other words, you already know how that content performs.
 You should know where you want it to rank highly in search results, and you’ve just read four of the best SEO tips you can use to get it there.